Vancouver International Airport: Art

-The YVR aboriginal art collection includes wooden sculptures and totem poles.
-Bill Reid's sculpture in bronze, The Spirit of Haida Gwaii, The Jade Canoe, is displayed in the international departures area.
+The YVR Aboriginal art collection includes wooden sculptures and totem poles.
+Bill Reid's sculpture in bronze, The Spirit of Haida Gwaii: The Jade Canoe, is displayed in the international departures area.
 This is the second of two castings of this sculpture; the first casting, The Spirit of Haida Gwaii, The Black Canoe, is now displayed outside the Canadian Embassy in Washington, D.C.
 The Pacific Passage area includes artwork by Stan Wamiss and Connie Watts.
 The Institute for Stained Glass in Canada has documented the stained glass at Vancouver International Airport.

 Accessibility

 Since 1992, Vancouver Airport Authority has been working with an independent accessibility consultant to eliminate the physical barriers in the built environment and is "committed to providing fully accessible terminal facilities for people of all backgrounds and capabilities".

 In 2004, the airport received the Rick Hansen Accessibility Award, which recognizes "facilities and communities that improve the quality of life for people with mobility limitations".

 Designated short-term parking spaces and curb-side ramps are available on each level of the terminal building for vehicles displaying a valid SPARC permit.
 Accessible counters with toe clearance for wheelchair users are also available at the check-in, customer care, and retail area in Vancouver Airport.
 Bathrooms have also been designed to be wheelchair-accessible with doorless and no-touch entry features, lowered sinks, and hands-free bathroom dispensers.
 Grab bars and emergency call buttons are also present in all wheelchair-accessible toilet stalls.

 Low resistance carpeting and other materials such as laminate flooring have been utilized throughout the airport to make it easier for people using wheelchairs and walkers to move throughout the airport.
-Elevators are large and allow for easy turning in a wheelchair and special wheelchairs designed to fit down aircraft aisles are utilized to assist with boarding and de-planing.
+Elevators are large and allow for easy turning in a wheelchair and special wheelchairs designed to fit down aircraft aisles are utilized to assist with boarding and deplaning.
 Wheelchair lifts have been installed at aircraft gates.

-"Visual pagers" are dedicated video monitors that are located throughout the airport and convey important information to travelers who have hearing impairments.
+"Visual pagers" are dedicated video monitors that are located throughout the airport and convey important information to travellers who have hearing impairments.

-Various types of flooring are utilized throughout the terminal and function as a textured guide to assist travelers in identifying their location within the airport.
+Various types of flooring are utilized throughout the terminal and function as a textured guide to assist travellers in identifying their location within the airport.
 In areas with tile, patterns in the tile help to identify exits.
 Tactile maps are also available at customer service counters throughout the airport, and braille and tactile lettering are used throughout the airport to indicate building features such as washrooms.